hnmiecz/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Candidate in Communication at Stanford University studying media psychology.
-I use survey-based, experimental and text analysis methods to investigate dyadic and group dynamics, social cognition, and language use in the area of human-machine communication, with a focus on AI.
+I am a 5th year PhD Candidate in Communication at Stanford University studying media psychology.
+My research examines how people perceive AI systems in interpersonal communication, and how these perceptions influence our language and the ways we think about ourselves and others.
 I am also interested in the conceptualization and measurement of digital media use.

 Feel free to contact me via email (hnmiecz@stanford.edu) or Twitter (@hnmiecz).